metdxt/urd/docs/src/language/speakers.md

 # Speakers

 In Urd, a **speaker** is the value on the left side of a dialogue statement.
 It identifies *who* is talking.
-Speakers are typically defined as `const` map literals at the top of a script, but any expression that resolves to a value can serve as a speaker.
+Speakers are typically defined as `const` map literals at the top of a script.
+The speaker position accepts an identifier path — a variable name or dotted path like `narrator` or `chars.narrator`.

 ## Defining Speakers as Maps